 Sweatbox: A patch of fabric on the lower torso of some Nike college football jerseys.
 So named because it discolors at a different rate than the surrounding fabric when the player sweats.

 TATC: Turn ahead the clock.
 Refers to the “futuristic” uniforms worn by many MLB teams in the late 1990s.
 The concept was pioneered by the Mariners in 1998 (further details here) and became an MLB-wide promotion, sponsored by Century 21, the following year (further details here and here).
-Commonly referred to as the lowest point in pro sports uniform history.
 Compare to TBTC.

 Tackle twill: The fabric most commonly used these days for numbers, letters, and logos on sports uniforms.
 Replaced felt, which had been the original fabric of choice for uniform graphics.